alpha-dragon-org/Community-Discussions/README.md

 # Intro to Dragon Data-Modules

-Dragon is a browser extension that visualizes the power concentrations in any token on the Solana blockchain.
-The extension is separated into "data-modules" that produce different analyses of a token's powerful holders.
+Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
+The extension is separated into "data-modules" that produce different analyses on a token's holders.
 This initial release includes four data-modules, and the module of focus for this bounty is:

-- **Token Info/Security:** Basic token information such as ticker, age, market cap, and number of holders.
-Basic security measures such as mint authority, freeze authority, and locked liquidity pool.

-Soon, Dragon will provide data-modules analyzing many other kinds of power distributions for any token project in crypto.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---